-If you have any questions, please feel free to contact me through one of the following:
+As noted at the top of the syllabus, if you have any questions, please feel free to contact me through one of the following:

-- 1. Preferred contact is via the Canvas messaging system. - 2.
-You can also email me at deborah-syrdal@redwoods.edu, but if you must do so please put HIST 20 and your name in the subject line!
+1. Preferred contact is via the Canvas messaging system.

+2. You can also email me at deborah-syrdal@redwoods.edu , but if you have to do so please put HIST 5 and your name in the subject line!
 (I get a lot of mail there and I wouldn't want to overlook your message.)
+Again, Canvas messaging is preferred since it easily sorts and keep tracks of all our conversations, and messages are less likely to be missed.

-I am online frequently and maintain regular contact through the course modules, the announcements, and also through private emails and messages.
-In addition is a section of the discussion forum designated as an instructor-student question and answer forum.
+I am online frequently and maintain regular contact through the course module "read this first" summary pages, the course announcements, the discussion forums, and also through private emails and messages.
+In addition, there will be a section of each module designated as a question and answer forum.
 Please feel free to ask any course-related questions you may have in this forum.
-(Questions of a personal nature, such as re: a grade, should be through private message.)
+(Questions of a personal nature, such as re: a grade or absence, should be through private message.)

 I will respond to any questions within 48 hours, usually sooner.
-If you have not heard back in 48 hours, you can assume that, for some reason, I didn't see your message, so please re-send it!
-In addition, regular announcements, as well as the "read this first" sections of the modules, will keep the class apprised of overall progress and/or any issues that need to be addressed.
+If I have NOT replied in 48 hours you can assume that, for some reason, I didn't see the message, so please re-send it.

+In addition, regular announcements will keep the class apprised of any issues that need to be addressed.